 Please consult the curriculum from the catalog of the university to which you plan to transfer for specific program requirements that can be taken at Copiah-Lincoln Community College.

 ACCOUNTING

-ACC 2213 Principles of Accounting I
+ACC 2223 Principles of Accounting II

-ECO 2113 Principles of Macroeconomics
+ECO 2123 Principles of Microeconomics

-BAD 2323 Business Statistics
+BAD 2113 Intro. to International Bus.

-BAD 2413 Legal Environment of Business
+BAD 2813 Business Communications

 BAD 2853 Business Ethics